s3prl/s3prl/s3prl/downstream/docs/superb.md

 After you benchmark all the layers of an upstream, says you find the 6-th layer is the best for QbE according to dev set.
 Please use `ExpName_6_test` as the submission expdir for [`submit.py`](../../submit/submit.py).

-## IC: Intent Classification - Fluent Speech Commands
+## IC: Intent Classification

 Specified by the command `-d fluent_commands`

 #### Prepare data

-1. Download and unzip data
+1. Download and unzip data: Fluent Speech Commands
     - Official data link: http://fluent.ai:2052/jf8398hf30f0381738rucj3828chfdnchs.tar.gz
     - Official website: https://fluent.ai/fluent-speech-commands-a-dataset-for-spoken-language-understanding-research/
     - Since the official link might break occasionally, we provide a backup link.
 If this is not allowed please let us know and we will remove it immediately.